Temburong District: Agriculture

 As part of its economic diversification, Brunei has prioritised agriculture, which has led to significant development.
 With $131.6 million from cattle, $41.35 million from crops, and $52.53 million from agri-food, the agricultural industry brought in over $200 million in 2008, almost double its 1999 earnings.
 The "Beras Laila" rice type, which is high in protein, low in carbs, and able to be harvested twice a year, strengthened food security and proved to be a success for the paddy plantation industry.

 Three primary locations have been designated for paddy production in Temburong District: Senukoh (80 hectares), Selapon (150 hectares), and Lakiun–Perdayan (700 hectares).
 With 382.4 hectares and 264.52 metric tons of rice produced annually, Temburong was the second-largest paddy plantation area in Brunei by 2008.
 Varieties grown there included Adan, Bario, Pusu, and Laila.
 To further enhance the district's agricultural potential, 1,852.76 hectares in Temburong have been set aside for agricultural development in places like Labu Estate, Selapon, Senukoh, Lakiun, Semabat, and Kampong Puni.

-In 2022, Temburong District had a total of 2,063.17 hectares designated as agricultural development areas.
+As of 2022 Temburong District had a total of 2,063.17 hectares designated as agricultural development areas.
 Of this, 265.92 hectares were allocated to farmers, while 611.25 hectares were used for stations or other purposes.
 A total of 2,063.17 hectares of land were designated as Agricultural Development Areas (KKP).
 Of this, 265.92 hectares were awarded to farmers, while 611.25 hectares were allocated for stations or other uses.
 The primary agricultural activities include fruit cultivation, paddy farming, and integrated crops.
 Key areas such as KKP Labu Estate focus on fruits, vegetables, and broiler farming, while KKP Selapon and Senukoh areas are dedicated to both fruits and paddy cultivation.
 Several agricultural stations are also established, including in Perdayan and Puni.